12-year-old rape survivor found injured on Ujjain street, opposition slams MP govt over law and order | Law-Order

 - India

-A 12-year-old girl, who was raped and found bleeding on a street in Madhya Pradesh’s Ujjain city, was on Wednesday operated upon by a team of specialist doctors, following which her condition is critical but stable, an official said.

-A special investigation team (SIT) has been formed to probe the matter and a suspect has been detained, said MP Home Minister Narottam Mishra amid opposition attacks on the ruling BJP over law and order in the state and massive public outrage.
+Amid massive public outrage, MP Home Minister Narottam Mishra said that a special investigation team (SIT) has been formed to probe the shocking incident, which has prompted the opposition to attack the ruling BJP over law and order in the state.
 The girl, who was referred from Ujjain in critical condition to a government hospital in Indore on Tuesday, is critical but stable after the operation, said an official of the medical education department.
 Specialist doctors are constantly monitoring her health, the official said.

 Earlier, home minister Mishra said the 12-year-old girl was undergoing treatment and out of danger.